dradtke/blog/content/post/overengineering-this-blog.md

 - `server-us-central-1` - for running Consul and Nomad in server mode
 - `client-us-central-1` - for running Consul and Nomad in client mode

-- `support` - for artifact hosting, cert signing, and other misc. tasks
+I also have an additional `support` node for [artifact hosting](https://min.io/) and [certificate signing](https://github.com/cloudflare/cfssl), but we won't need those for the scope of thie post.

 ### Install Consul